lizardman301/Lizard-bot-rsf/README.md

 	 * Default value:

 `!prefix-lizard`
-Prints the prefix currently in use for lizardbot.
+Prints the prefix currently in use for Lizard-BOT.

 `!remind <time in minutes> [reason]`
 Allows the user to set a timed reminder.
 When used it will ping the user, with the reason for the reminder if specified, after the alloted time.
 Useful if you are have to handle multiple situations at once.